 What is a Herbivore?

-A herbivore is an animal that lives off a diet of plants.
-This could include leaves, flowers, fruit, and stems.
-Some herbivores can digest cellulose, which is a type of plant fiber.
+A herbivore is an animal that survives on a diet of plants.
+This could include anything from leaves, flowers, fruit, and stems.
+Some (but not all) herbivores can digest cellulose, which is a type of plant fiber that is notoriously difficult for most animals to digest and take energy.
 This allows them to eat tougher plant material, like tree bark.
+A herbivore does not eat other animals, alive or carrion, and they don’t eat insects.

 Herbivores vs Carnivores

 Herbivores and carnivores are two types of animals that can be distinguished by their diets.
-Carnivores are meat-eaters, while herbivores primarily eat plants.
+Carnivores are meat-eaters, while as we have described, herbivores eat plants.
 This difference in the diet has an impact on the way these animals digest food and the type of teeth they have.

 Plant-Eating Dinosaurs

 Some plant-eating dinosaurs had beaks and cheek teeth that were better suited for slicing and grinding vegetation.
 These features would have helped them to eat a wider variety of plants, including tough ones like cycads and horsetails.
 The herbivorous dinosaurs may also have been able to digest their food better than their carnivorous counterparts.
-This is because they had longer intestines, which allowed them to extract more nutrients from plants.
+They generally had longer intestines and this allowed them to extract more nutrients from plants.

 What did these Dinosaurs Eat?